bixb922/crank-organ/doc-software/README.md

 Go through the rest and change what you may need, use save button to save to the microcontroller.
 Most parameters are there just to explain how the software works.

-The sections are:
-* Automatic playback.
-This option makes sense if a crank motor is installed.
-The setlist will be played with the indicated time between tunes.

-* Crank settings.
-Necessary to change when a crank speed sensor is installed.

-The rest of the sections is even less likely to require change:
-* Debug/test settings
-* Other parameters

 The configuration gets stored to /data/config.json in the microcontroller.
 Passwords are encrypted.
-However the ESP32-S3 on a DEVKIT-C board does not provide the hardware to really protect the passwords in a way that can be considered very highly secure, since everything can be ultimately accessed and changed via USB.
+However the ESP32-S3 on a DEVKIT-C board does not provide the hardware to really protect the passwords in a way that can be considered highly secure, since everything can be ultimately accessed and changed via USB.
 The microcontroller should not be exposed to access from the internet, only to access in home or cell phone "hot spot" networks.
-(As a side note: the ESP32-S3 can be made very secure, but that needs a more expensive board).

 ## Crank configuration

 The crank can be equipped optionally with a sensor to measure rotation.
-The software has a very efficient rotation counter, and can calculate rotation speed.
+The ESP32-S3 has a very efficient rotation counter (pulse counter), and the software calculate rotation speed.

 When starting to turn the crank, the current MIDI file will start playing.